10 Must-Have Items for Winter Cycling

-1. Bibs that are pit-stop compatible, wind proof, and are three quarter length.
+1. Bibs that are pit-stop compatible, wind proof, and are three-quarter length.
 Bibs are perfect for keeping out cold drafts when your layers ride up.
-Of course, the drawback for us girls is pit stops, so bibs with some sort of drop seat is a must.
+Of course, the drawback for us girls is pit stops.
 My favorite bibs at the moment are halter-style and are fairly easy to take down, the Giro Chrono Thermal Halter Bib Knicker.
 I say ‘fairly’ easy because everything is a challenge when wearing lots of layers.
 Three quarter length is nice for wearing tall socks without extra fabric bunching up.

 2. Wind-proof pants.
-For years I wore my cross country ski pants over my bibs which worked fine because they have a wind-proof front and articulated knees.
-I upgraded to Club Ride’s Fat Jack pants which are more functional.
+I upgraded from my xc ski pants to Club Ride’s Fat Jack pants which are the bomb for your winter kit.
+I wear them over my 3/4 length bibs.
 The only drawback is that they don’t fit women that well.
 I am 5’6″ and have to roll up them up (size small).
-I also have the women’s version of the Fat Jacks, the Imogene pants, but they are not as functional as the men’s and my friends call them my Pat Benatar pants.
-They are very shiny, but windproof.
-I do like that they have a zipper at the bottom to fit over boots, which the Fat Jack’s don’t have.
-I wear either the Imogenes or the Fat Jacks over my bibs.
+I also have the women’s version of the Fat Jacks, the Imogene pants, but they weren’t as functional as the men’s and have been discontinued.

 3. Heated gloves were a game changer for me and the only reason I can ride in the winter.
 Some riders can get away with lobster claw mitts but I need active heat to keep my hands and feet warm.
 Even with handlebar mitts/pogies and chemical hand warmers my hands get cold.
 I’ve had Gerbing Gyde S7 Women’s Battery Heated Gloves for four years.
 They’ve been through the wringer and have held up well.
 They have rechargeable batteries and on long rides I carry extras.
 I also bring a regular pair of bike gloves so that the heated ones don’t get sweaty.
 But even when the heated gloves get sweaty, they still keep my hands warm.